dthaler/iftype-reg/draft-thaler-iftype-reg.md

 # Submitting Requests {#iana}

-The registries say to use email, but a web form exists (https://www.iana.org/form/iftype), which is an apparent contradiction, but submissions either way are accepted.

-IANA is requested to make the following changes:

-1. {{IANAifType-MIB}} currently says:
+{{IANAifType-MIB}} currently says:
 "Requests for new values should be made to IANA via email (iana&iana.org)."
-   This should be updated to instead say:
-   "Requests for new values should be made at <https://www.iana.org/form/iftype>
-   or by email (iana&iana.org)."

-2. {{yang-if-type}} currently says:
-   "Requests for new values should be made to IANA via email (iana&iana.org)."
+However, a web form exists (https://www.iana.org/form/iftype), which is an apparent contradiction, but submissions either way are accepted.

-   This should be updated to instead say:
+IANA is requested to update the MIB module to instead say:
-   "Requests for new values should be made at <https://www.iana.org/form/iftype>
-   or by email (iana&iana.org)."
+"Interface types must not be directly added to the IANAifType-MIB MIB module.
+They must instead be added to the "ifType definitions" registry at
+{{ifType-registry}}."

+(Note that {{yang-if-type}} was previously updated with this language.)

 # IANA Considerations